michaeldojcar/monkey-planner/README.md

 # Monkey planner

-Notice: app is still under development.
+Notice: app is still under development and user experience is still very poor.
+I would not recommend to anyone to use it at this moment.

 Monkey planner is open-source project and event management web platform.
 It is universal open source alternative for Jira, Trello, Asana and other proprietary software.